whym/scluster/README.rst

    This means that the file '14833' has 'palm-oil' and 'veg-oil' as its categories, and '14839' has 'ship' as its category.

-4. Run: ``python scluster/clusterer.py cats.txt reusters/ -m kmeans``,
+4. Run: ``python -m scluster.clusterer cats.txt reusters/ -m kmeans``,

 Notes
 ==============================